api3dao/oev-docs/docs/reference/oev-network/searchers/collateral-protocol-fee.md

 the oracle update is to be made.
 The collateral and protocol fee are calculated in basis points (1/100th of a percentage point) of the bid amount in ETH.

-The `Collateral Rate in basis points` and the `Protocol Fee in basis points` are parameters configured within the OevAuctionHouse contract.
+The "Collateral Rate in basis points" and the "Protocol Fee in basis points" are parameters configured within the OevAuctionHouse contract.
 Searchers can query the `getCurrentCollateralAndProtocolFeeAmounts` function to get the current collateral and protocol fee rates for the specified `bidAmount` and `chainId`